genixpro/kwola/README.md

 discarded.
 After startup, retained credit may continue training an unchanged replay snapshot until that earned work is exhausted.

 Current-state crops remain action-centred with configured jitter.
-Next-state crops are sampled randomly, retried until at least one valid action is visible, and fall back to an action-centred crop.
-Both default to the same dimensions.
-TraceNet uses mode-independent spatial GroupNorm, and inference blends overlapping training-sized tiles into full-viewport reward maps instead of applying crop-trained heads to the whole page in one pass.
+Double-DQN targets reconstruct the complete next viewport from the same overlapping, blended tiles used by inference, so action selection and target evaluation cover the complete valid action space.
+Global coordinates, current action masks, and action-map availability are model inputs.
+TraceNet uses mode-independent spatial GroupNorm.
 The default conservative-Q term (`training.losses.conservative_q = 0.1`, margin `0.1`) penalizes the
 highest valid action outside the demonstrated region when it exceeds the demonstrated Q value minus the margin; set its weight to `0` to disable it.